Schools Purchasing Hearing Aids for Students

 Hearing aids and eyeglasses are without question within the scope of “assistive technology devices.”
 Assistive technology devices are defined to include: “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional abilities of children with disabilities.”
 34 C.F.R. ‘ 300.5.
 The question then, is this: if hearing aids are assistive technology devices, and can be shown to be necessary, does it automatically follow that school districts are required to provide them?
 The answer is “yes,” according to the 1993 OSEP Policy Letter.

 There also have been some decisions and policy letters since the 1990 Amendments.
 For example: 18 IDELR 627 (OSEP 1991) taking technology home); 18 IDELR 1039 (OSEP 1992) (FM training system can be an assistive technology device); Letter dated Nov.
 19, 1993 from Thomas Hehir to Peter Seiler schools may be required to purchase hearing aids as assistive technology devices).
+See the Summary of legal supports and writings regarding assistive technology.

 Free and Appropriate Education (FAPE) & Assistive Technology